 - Establishing close ties with feeder schools, where appropriate, and with centres of further education and training and higher education

-In 2017 the Department of Education and Skills will begin the process of an overarching review of guidance services within the education and training sector.
+In 2017 the Department of Education and Skills began the process of an overarching review of guidance services within the education and training sector.
 The outcomes of this Review will inform the further developments of the FET Guidance Strategy.